 Figure 9-bc15a Control field format

-The Broadcast MAC Address Present subfield is set to 1 by a STA to indicate that the Enhanced Broadcast Services Tuple field contains a Broadcast MAC Address field.
-This subfield is set to 0 to indicate that there is no Broadcast MAC Address field.
+The Broadcaster MAC Address Present subfield is set to 1 by a STA to indicate that the Enhanced Broadcast Services Tuple field contains a Broadcaster MAC Address field.
+This subfield is set to 0 to indicate that there is no Broadcaster MAC Address field.

-The Broadcast Time Present subfield is set to 1 by a STA to indicate that the Enhanced Broadcast Services Tuple field contains a Broadcast Time field.
-This subfield is set to 0 to indicate that there is no Broadcast Time field.
+The Next Schedule Present subfield is set to 1 by a STA to indicate that the Enhanced Broadcast Services Tuple field contains a Next Schedule field.
+This subfield is set to 0 to indicate that there is no Next Schedule field.

-The Broadcast Duration Present subfield is set to 1 by a STA to indicate that the Enhanced Broadcast Services Tuple field contains a Broadcast Duration field.
-This subfield is set to 0 to indicate that there is no Broadcast Duration field.
+The Time to Termination Present subfield is set to 1 by a STA to indicate that the Enhanced Broadcast Services Tuple field contains a Time to Termination field.
+This subfield is set to 0 to indicate that there is no Time to Termination field.

-The Broadcast Stream Information Present subfield is set to 1 by a STA to indicate that the Enhanced Broadcast Services Tuple field contains a Broadcast Stream Information Length and a Broadcast Stream Information field.
-This subfield is set to 0 to indicate that there is no Broadcast Stream Information field.
+The Content Destination Address Present subfield is set to 1 by a STA to indicate that the Enhanced Broadcast Services Tuple field contains Content Destination Address Type and a Content Destination Address fields.
+This subfield is set to 0 to indicate that there are no Content Destination Address Type and a Content Destination Address fields.

 The Title Present subfield is set to 1 by a STA to indicate that the Enhanced Broadcast Services Tuple field contains a Title Length field and a Title field.
-This subfield is set to 0 to indicate that there is no Title field.
+This subfield is set to 0 to indicate that there are no Title Length and Title fields.

 The Content ID subfield indicates the identifier of the content.
 (CID 349)

+The Request Method subfield indicates the request method to solicit the transmission of an eBCS identified by the content ID contained in the Content ID subfield.
+The encoding of the Request Method subfield is defined in Table 9-bcX (Request Method subfield encoding).
+(CID 159, 196)

+Table 9-bcX—Request Method subfield encoding